dkazmer/DomCatcher/README.md

 # nodeListener
 React to specific changes in the DOM tree.

-This plugin makes use of [MutationObserver](https://developer.mozilla.org/en/docs/Web/API/MutationObserver) and is designed to make it much easier for developers to "react to changes in a DOM;" eliminating the need to use performance-hindering intervals and recursive timeouts!
+This plugin makes use of [MutationObserver](https://developer.mozilla.org/en/docs/Web/API/MutationObserver) and is designed to make it much easier for developers to "react to changes in a DOM;" eliminating the need to use performance-hindering intervals or recursive timeouts!

 Accepts two parameters: a CSS selector (string - what you're observing - required), and a node (ancestral element - where you're observing it - optional).
 The second param defaults to `document.body`, but it's recommended to narrow the observer scope when possible.
 And in most cases it's best to set this up _after_ your page has rendered.